nservant/HiC-Pro/_sources/MANUAL.txt

 | This folder contains all Hi-C processed data, and is further divided in several sub-folders.
 | The *data* folder is used to store the valid interaction products (*.validPairs*), as well as other statisics files.
 | The contact maps are then available in the *matrix* folder.
 The *matrix* folder is organized with *raw* and *iced* contact maps for all resolutions.
+| Finally, the *pic* folder contains graphical outputs of the quality control checks.